collectiveaccess/providence/README.md

 CollectiveAccess is freely available under the open source GNU Public License version 3.

-### About CollectiveAccess 1.7.16
+### About CollectiveAccess 1.7.17

-Version 1.7.16 is a maintenance release with these bug fixes and minor improvements:
+Version 1.7.17 is a maintenance release with these bug fixes and minor improvements:
-* Fix for issue preventing correct display of relationship types for non-self-relationships (Eg. object-entity relationships)
-* Update vendor libraries to incorporate security fixes
-* Fix issue where detection of PDFs using Zend_PDF library option would throw a fatal error
-* Revert default path for GraphicsMagick to typical Linux path
-* Resolve issue where adding list items to the place_hierarchies list would cause a fatal error
+* Add option to display nested type hierarchies as indented list in menus rather than nested menus.

 Note that this version is not yet compatible with PHP version 8.
 Please use versions 7.3 or 7.4.